 What is the capital of Montana?

-Helena is the capital of Montana, with a population of approximately 35,000.
+Helena is the capital of Montana, with a population of 34,690 (2020 census).
 Helena was founded during the 1864 gold rush as “Last Chance Gulch” and became the territorial capital in 1875 and the state capital when Montana achieved statehood in 1889.

 What is the fastest-growing city in Montana?